First Nations people — coronavirus (COVID-19)

 Who will put the vaccine into my arm?

 A specially trained nurse in your local area will give you the vaccine via an injection into your upper arm.

 Will everyone have access to the vaccine if they would like to receive it – even if they live in remote areas?

 Yes, the approved vaccines will be accessible to everyone in Australia.
-For some groups, such as children and pregnant women, we need to wait for further trials.
+For some groups, such as children, we need to wait for further trials.
 These trials will confirm safety of the vaccine before it becomes available to them.

 The Australian Government is working closely with State and Territory Governments and the National Aboriginal Community Controlled Health Organisation (NACCHO) to ensure the vaccine is easily accessible to everyone.

 There will be many sites across Australia where the vaccine will be available.
 A lot of them will be in rural and remote locations.
 This includes sites such as Aboriginal and Torres Strait Islander Community Controlled Health Services, GP-led Respiratory clinics, GPs or state/territory health services/clinics or pharmacies.

 If there are several locations close to you, you may be able to choose.
 For example, this can be an Aboriginal and Torres Strait Islander Community Controlled Health Service, a GP clinic or community pharmacy.